sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/1000 - getting-started.md

 - For a deep dive on how the config works, see [the following section](doc:getting-started#how-it-works).

-- If you want to skip ahead and try out the API, see [Integrate with your application](doc:getting-started#integrate-with-your-application).
+- If you want to skip ahead and try out the API or SDKs, see [Integrate with your application](doc:getting-started#integrate-with-your-application).

 How layout-based extraction works
 ====